 The Carolina Summer Fellowship (CSF) Program is a summer research program for undergraduate students sponsored by the Department of Pharmacology at UNC-Chapel Hill and supported in part by a SURF award from the American Society for Pharmacology and Experimental Therapeutics (ASPET).
 The CSF Program is designed to give students planning a career in the biomedical sciences an opportunity to conduct research under the direction of a research pharmacologist and to gain knowledge and skills in scientific communication and networking.

-Training in the CSF Program includes hands-on research conducted by the student in the laboratory of a supervising faculty member, a weekly seminar program to acquaint the student with projects and research activities of the faculty, workshops on career opportunities, ethics training, presentation skills, and how to apply and interview for graduate school, and culminates in a colloquium where students give an oral presentation on their summer research project.
-In addition, the program offers a variety of enrichment and recreational activities, including dinners on Franklin Street and a baseball game at the Durham Bulls Athletic Park.
-Chapel Hill, home of the first state university and one of the most attractive college towns in America, is located in the beautiful Piedmont region of North Carolina, and is close to the Research Triangle Park, one of America's most dynamic environments for biomedical research and advanced technology.
+Training in the CSF Program includes hands-on research conducted by the student in the laboratory of a supervising faculty member, a weekly seminar program to acquaint the student with projects and research activities of the faculty, workshops on career opportunities, ethics training, presentation skills, and how to apply and interview for graduate school.
+Outside the lab get to know your fellow CSF students through fun events, lunches and dinners near or on the famous Franklin Street.
+The program culminates with student presentations on their summer research project.

 Program start and end dates

 The CSF Program runs for 10 weeks in the summer, May-July.